Valence (chemistry): Historical development

-This “combining power” was afterwards called quantivalence or valency (and valence by American chemists).
+This "combining power" was afterwards called quantivalence or valency (and valence by American chemists).
 In 1857 August Kekulé proposed fixed valences for many elements, such as 4 for carbon, and used them to propose structural formulas for many organic molecules, which are still accepted today.

+Lothar Meyer in his 1864 book, Die modernen Theorien der Chemie, contained an early version of the periodic table containing 28 elements, for the first time classified elements into six families by their valence.
+Works on organizing the elements by atomic weight, until then had been stymied by the widespread use of equivalent weights for the elements, rather than atomic weights.

 Most 19th-century chemists defined the valence of an element as the number of its bonds without distinguishing different types of valence or of bond.
 However, in 1893 Alfred Werner described transition metal coordination complexes such as [Co(NH3)6]Cl3, in which he distinguished principal and subsidiary valences (German: 'Hauptvalenz' and 'Nebenvalenz'), corresponding to the modern concepts of oxidation state and coordination number respectively.

 For main-group elements, in 1904 Richard Abegg considered positive and negative valences (maximal and minimal oxidation states), and proposed Abegg's rule to the effect that their difference is often 8.

+An alternative definition of valence, developed in the 1920's and having modern proponents, differs in cases where an atom's formal charge is not zero.
+It defines the valence of a given atom in a covalent molecule as the number of electrons that an atom has used in bonding: